Divorce Attorney in Houston

 In a Texas divorce, the court makes a formal ruling on matters such as:

-• The custody of children
+- The custody of children

-• Who pays child support and/or alimony
+- Who pays child support and/or alimony

-• How much support will that be
+- How much support that will be

-• Who controls the various assets and property divided between the spouses
+- Who controls the various assets and property divided between the spouses

-• Who is responsible for certain debts
+- Who is responsible for certain debts

 You and your spouse can agree on these matters and have your marital settlement agreement formally written and submitted to the judge for approval.
 As long as your agreement is fair, serves the best interests of any children, and abides by Texas law, it will likely be approved.